daniel71-n/clogger/README.txt

 ->clogger.h // header file used only by clogger.c
-->udslog.h // header file used by the C client and daemon ->client.lua // alternative lua client to send messages to the C daemon
+->udslog.h // header file used by the C client and daemon ->client.lua // alternative lua client to send messages to the C daemon ->demon.h // a header file for daemonization and daemon-related functions ->demon.c // at the moment, it only has a single function: daemonize(), which turns the current process into a daemon